rtcz/varlock/README.md

-# Varlock: the tool for pseudonymization of sequenced genome
+# Varlock: privacy preserving storage and dissemination of sequenced genomic data

-## Varlock
+## Introduction
 Varlock is a command line interface utility for reversible allele maskig contained within a BAM file.
 The differences between the original and the masked BAM are stored in encrypted form, so only authorized users can recover their permitted parts of the original BAM.
 Varlock uses RSA asymmetric encryption with pairs of public and private keys for encryption and decryption, respectively.

 Two new binary file types are introduced in the tool: the first is a population specific _Variant Allele Count_ (_VAC_) file, which is essentially a compact VCF file that represents standard allele frequencies of a population.
 The second is a BAM file specific _BAM difference_ (_BDIFF_) file, where the differences between the original and a depersonalized BAM are compactly stored.